How to install proot Debian in Termux on Android phone (XFCE desktop + Audio + One-click starter)

 passwd user

-1. We need to add normal users to sudoers.
+1. We need to add regular users to sudoers.
 Type visudo then find something like root ALL=(ALL:ALL) ALL.
 Add this in the next line of it.

 user ALL=(ALL:ALL) ALL